 Mr. Kirsch represented Monsanto Chemical Company (later Solutia, Inc.) a primary PRP at the Industri-Plex Site, in negotiating one of the first CERCLA consent decrees providing for the beneficial reuse of a NPL site and institutional controls, and in subsequent implementation of that consent decree.
 He also served as Steering Committee Chair and common counsel at the Gold Coast Oil Superfund Site in Miami, Florida, and, in that capacity, oversaw the investigation and remediation of that site, which was removed from the NPL in October 1996.
 In addition, Mr. Kirsch chaired the Steering Committee at the Liquid Waste Disposal, Inc. of Kentucky Site.

-As a Certified Environmental Assessor, Mr. Kirsch has performed numerous environmental reviews of individual plants and entire companies in approximately 30 states throughout the country and in Canada.
-He has worked with clients in developing responses to EPA requests for information under the different environmental statutes.
-Mr. Kirsch has represented clients in negotiations with government environmental agencies and private parties; and worked extensively with experts in evaluating proposed removal or remedial actions, analyzing technical reports (including epidemiological, toxicological and risk assessment reports), overseeing site investigations and cleanups and assuring regulatory compliance.
+Mr. Kirsch has performed numerous environmental reviews of individual plants in approximately 30 states throughout the country and in Canada, and for several major corporations, has performed environmental reviews of every one of their corporate plants.
+He works with clients in developing responses to EPA requests for information under the different environmental statutes.
+Using his science background, Mr. Kirsch has worked extensively with technical experts (including air, water, epidemiological, toxicological and risk assessment experts) in ensuring that their reports and testimony are both understandable and laser focused on meeting the client’s needs.

 Mr. Kirsch also advises businesses including major financial institutions on the environmental implications of real estate and corporate organizations and transactions, including securitizations.
 For example, he advised on environmental aspects of a $1.9 billion securitization involving hundreds of properties, then the largest commercial mortgage securitization in U.S. history.
 Mr. Kirsch has performed environmental due diligence and negotiated deal terms on M&A and lending transactions.